 Did You Know?

 This episode inspired Law & Order: UK season 3, episode 6 "Masquerade".
 The facts are slightly different.
-Instead of being African American, the victim is of Pakastani origin.
+Instead of being African-American, the victim is of Pakistani origin.
 See more